vele616/monorepo/packages/jobboard/website/content/jobs/solutions-engineer-current-job-openings-at-magic-leap-inc--XvyTk.md

 timestamp: 1607299200000
 hashtags: "#sales,#operations,#unity,#windows,#content,#ui/ux,#management,#optimization"
 jobType: "other"
 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
 summary: "If you have 5-7+ years of experience in demonstrating and establishing technical feasibility/wins among Enterprise customers, Magic Leap, Inc. is looking for someone with your skillset."
-summaryBackup: "To apply as a solutions engineer at Current Job Openings at Magic Leap, Inc., you preferably need to have some knowledge of: #sales, #operations, #unity."
+summaryBackup: "To apply as a solutions engineer at Magic Leap, Inc., you preferably need to have some knowledge of: #sales, #operations, #unity."
 featured: 20
 ---